wamp-proto/wamp-proto/spec/README.md

 A message *serialization* format is assumed that (at least) provides the following types:

   * `integer` (non-negative)
-  * `string` (UTF8 encoded)
+  * `string` (UTF-8 encoded Unicode)
   * `list`
   * `dict` (with string keys)

 WAMP *itself* only uses above types.
-The application payloads transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization supports.
+The application payloads transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.

 WAMPv2 defines two bindings for message *serialization*: